-Initial research into normal forms led to 1NF, 2NF, and 3NF, but later it was realized that these were not strong enough.
-BCNF is defined very simply: a relation is in BCNF if the relation is in 1NF and every determinant is a candidate key.
-Notice the slight difference between BCNF and 3NF.
-3NF limits us to consider only determinants of non-key attributes whereas BCNF considers the determinants of all attributes including key attributes.
+Initial research into normal forms led to 1NF, 2NF, and 3NF, but later6 it was realized that these were not strong enough.
+This realization led to BCNF which is defined very simply:

+A relation R is in BCNF if R is in 1NF and every determinant of a non-trivial functional dependency in R is a candidate key.